jphalimi/PythonForMIC/Doc/library/io.rst

       one raw read will be issued, and a short result does not imply that EOF is imminent.

-      A :exc:`BlockingIOError` is raised if the underlying raw stream is in non blocking-mode, and has no data available at the moment.
+      A :exc:`BlockingIOError` is raised if the underlying raw stream has no data at the moment.

-   .. method:: read1(n=-1)

-      Read and return up to *n* bytes, with at most one call to the underlying raw stream's :meth:`~RawIOBase.read` method.
-This can be useful if you are implementing your own buffering on top of a :class:`BufferedIOBase` object.

    .. method:: readinto(b)